oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 revealed fundamental weaknesses and they MUST NOT be used.

 ## Holder Binding {#holder_binding_security}
-Issuers that include a reference to the public key of the Holder in the SD-JWT enable the use of holder binding for the respective credential.
-Independent of that, Verifiers MUST make a decision on whether holder-binding is required for a particular use case or not.

-For example:
+Verifiers MUST decide whether holder-binding is required for a particular use case or not before verifying a credential.
+This decision can be informed by business requirements, the use case, the type of binding between a holder and its credential that is required for a use case, the sensitivity of the use case, the expected properties of a credential, the type and contents of other credentials expected to be presented at the same time, etc.

+This can be showcased on two use cases based on a mobile driver's license:

- * For the verification of a driver's license at a traffic stop, holder binding may be necessary to ensure that the person presenting the license is the actual holder of the license.
+**Use case A:** For the verification of the driver's license at a traffic stop, holder binding may be necessary to ensure that the person driving the car and presenting the license is the actual holder of the license.
+The verifier (e.g., the software used by the police officer) will ensure that the HS-Disclosures JWT is signed by the holder's private key.

- * A rental car agency might not be interested in holder binding when the only goal of the verification is to ensure that there exists a government-issued driver's license for a driver of a rental car.
-The identification of the driver might be done by other means, e.g., a passport.
+**Use case B:** A rental car agency may want to ensure, for insurance purposes, that all drivers named on the rental contract own a government-issued driver's license.
+The signer of the rental contract can present the mobile driver's license of all named drivers.
+In this case, the rental car agency does not need to check holder binding as the goal is not to verify the identity of the person presenting the license, but to verify that a license exists and is valid.

+It is important that a verifier does not make its security policy decisions based on data that can be influenced by an attacker or that can be misinterpreted.
+For this reason, when deciding whether holder binding is required or not, Verifiers MUST NOT take into account

-Verifiers MUST NOT take into account whether a HS-Disclosure JWT is signed or not when deciding whether holder binding is required or not, as an attacker can remove the signature from an HS-Disclosure JWT and present it to the verifier.
+ * whether an HS-Disclosure JWT is signed or not, as an attacker can remove the signature from any HS-Disclosure JWT and present it to the verifier, or
+ * whether a key reference is present in the SD-JWT or not, as the issuer might have added the key to the SD-JWT in a format/claim that is not recognized by the verifier.

+If a verifier has decided that holder binding is required for a particular use case and the HS-Disclosure is unsigned or no recognized key reference is present in the SD-JWT, the verifier will reject the presentation, as described in (#verifier-verification).

 ## Blinding Claim Names